 The Educational Settings section of this website provides advice and support to teachers and educators who wish to deliver their own K'NEX and Kid K'NEX sessions, in a wide range of educational settings.

-Andy Shercliff of the K'NEX User Group is a K'NEX Training Consultant operating across the UK, who also runs the K'NEX User Group.
-He delivers K'NEX training workshops and whole-day K'NEX sessions, specialising in both engineering and family learning.
+Andy Shercliff runs the K'NEX User Group.
+He also delivers K'NEX training workshops via Zoom, specialising in engineering and in family learning.

 The Imperial War Museum at Duxford near Cambridge puts K'NEX to good use in its technology teaching programme.
 Students build large-scale hangar models during the 'Structures' day, one of a range of sessions for schools.